vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-multi-az.md

 To provision a Tanzu Kubernetes cluster using Calico CNI, see [**Deploy Tanzu Kubernetes Clusters with Calico**](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-tkg/GUID-0787A2CC-0C57-44F8-B880-F0B8F5483E0F.html)

 Each CNI is suitable for a different use case.
 The following tables lists some common use cases for the CNI options that Tanzu Kubernetes Grid supports.
-This table will help you select the most appropriate CNI for your Tanzu Kubenetes clusters with Calico.
+This table will help you select the most appropriate CNI for your Tanzu Kubernetes clusters with Calico.

 |CNI|Use Case|Pros and Cons|